Gage Grassick

-Gage Grassick is a Canadian basketball player who plays for the Saskatchewan Huskies.
+Gage Sierra Grassick (born 30 September 2002) is a Canadian basketball player who plays for the Saskatchewan Huskies.

 Early life

 Grassick was raised on a farm outside of Prince Albert, Saskatchewan, and at first played and practiced basketball on grass on her family's farm.
 She attended and played her high school basketball for Carlton Comprehensive.

-College career
+University career

 Grassick joined the University of Saskatchewan Huskies in 2020, though her first season with the team was cancelled due to the COVID-19 pandemic.

+2021–22 season

 Grassick was part of the Huskies team which won the Canada West championship in the 2021–22 season, beating the Winnipeg Wesmen 68-59.

+2023–24 season

 In the 2023–24 season, Grassick was part of the team which won the Canada West conference.
 She scored 30 points in the national championship final as the Huskies lost 70-67 against the Carleton Ravens.
 She was named a Canada West First Team All-Star for the 2023–24 season.